intelligems-io/intelli-docs/docs/pricing-integration/update-your-theme.md

 :::info

 Need help?
 If you need help, you can reach out to us as support@intelligems.io for integration assistance.
+For more information on creating a price test, see our docs [here](https://help.intelligems.io/article/15-how-to-set-up-price-tests).

 :::